 - What is that plug-in on the front of most cars?
 No, these cars are not electric vehicles, but due to the severe cold in the wintertime, most cars in Edmonton are equipped with block heaters to keep the engine block warm so that it does not crack.

 Best areas to live in Edmonton

-Glenora recently toppled Strathcona as a favourite, and it has long been one of my favourites.
+Glenora recently toppled Strathcona as a favorite, and it has long been one of my favorites.
 If you are retired and have big bucks, Glenora will suit you.

 It has been voted as one of the best-preserved garden city suburbs.
 You will understand why once you look at the gorgeous fountain and beautifully restored homes in Alexander Circle.

 Its close proximity to the trendy shops on High Street and the North Saskatchewan River banks makes for active living.

 Strathcona is a quaint neighborhood filled with historic charm.
 Its proximity to Whyte Avenue, the downtown core, and the University of Alberta makes it a favorite for young artistic people.
 It is home to the Fringe Festival and a great indoor farmer’s market.